vinceallenvince/FloraJS/README.markdown

 FloraJS is a JavaScript framework for exploring natural systems simulation.
 In Flora, the "world" is your web browser.
 DOM elements inhabit the world and behave according to rules meant to simulate a natural environment.

-The formulas driving a large part of Flora are taken from Daniel Shiffman's 'The Nature of Code' at https://github.com/shiffman/The-Nature-of-Code.
+The formulas driving a large part of Flora are adapted from Daniel Shiffman's 'The Nature of Code' at https://github.com/shiffman/The-Nature-of-Code.
 Inspiration also came from the writings of Valentino Braitenberg and Gary Flake.

 ## Simple System